HSLDA Canada Nunavut: What Homeschoolers Actually Need

 Starting With the Right Foundation

 Nunavut's home education system rewards preparation over legal firepower.
-Fewer than ten families are doing this territory-wide, which means DEAs have limited experience with EPP applications and will largely respond to however you present your program.
-A well-constructed plan with clear IQ integration, realistic scope documentation, and a solid portfolio framework will move through the DEA process without friction.
+Fewer than ten students were officially registered territory-wide in the 2023-2024 academic year, which means DEAs may have limited experience with EPP applications.
+A well-constructed plan with clear IQ integration, realistic scope documentation, and a solid portfolio framework gives the DEA a clear basis for review.

 The Nunavut Legal Withdrawal Blueprint walks through the complete submission process — from initial DEA notification through bi-annual review — with templates built specifically for the territory's requirements.
 If you want to understand the legal framework alongside the documentation process, HSLDA's resources can complement that.
 But for most Nunavut families, the documentation foundation comes first.